Brush with death gives Southern Tier man blank canvas

 If Carlson could paint his story, he might give his clouds one of those silver linings.

-“Undoubtedly, undoubtedly, for as bad as the tragic situation was of the wreck and everything that happened afterwards, it was the best thing in a way,” Carlson said.
+“Undoubtedly, undoubtedly, for as bad as the tragic situation was of the wreck and everything that happened afterward, it was the best thing in a way,” Carlson said.